/

 How can Taxfyle help?

-Finding an accountant to file your taxes is a big decision.
+Finding an accountant to manage your bookkeeping and file taxes is a big decision.
 Luckily, you don't have to handle the search on your own.

-At Taxfyle, we connect individuals and small businesses with licensed, experienced CPAs or EAs in the US.
-We handle the hard part of finding the right tax professional by matching you with a Pro who has the right experience to meet your unique needs and will handle filing taxes for you.
+At Taxfyle, we connect small businesses with licensed, experienced CPAs or EAs in the US.
+We handle the hard part of finding the right tax professional by matching you with a Pro who has the right experience to meet your unique needs and will manage your bookkeeping and file taxes for you.

-Get started with Taxfyle today, and see how filing taxes can be simplified.
+Get started with Taxfyle today, and see how finances can be simplified.

 Legal Disclaimer